-6. Retaining your personal data
+6. Retaining and sharing your personal data

 The law requires we hold your personal data for only as long as is necessary.
 This is to fulfil the purposes for which the data was collected and our legitimate interests or in order to comply with legal or regulatory rules and requirements.

 At the Blind Veterans UK Group we manage the retention of personal data with the use of a Retention and Disposal Policy.
 The policy uses a 2-step process to determine how long we retain documents which may contain personal data.
 The criteria we use for this process is to identify the “Business Function” the document was used for, then to apply a “Purpose of Retention” (from the list below).
 Identifying the business function allows us to group similar documents together and assign corporate ownership to proactively manage data retention.
 Applying a retention purpose ensures we only retain personal data for a transparent period of time necessary to meet statutory, contractual or best practice requirements.

 - Retained as Live data only……………….……….
 No retention

 - Record(s) of Activity and or a Process…………..
 3 years

 - Governance Purposes…………………………….
 7 years

 - Permanent retention (subject to review)…….… (Life of charity)